iswunistuttgart/awesome-opcua/README.md

 - [OPC Unified Architecture Specification](https://opcfoundation.org/developer-tools/specifications-unified-architecture) - OPC UA Specification published by the OPC Foundation.
 Needs registration for download.
 - [OPC UA Information Models](https://opcfoundation.org/developer-tools/specifications-opc-ua-information-models) - OPC UA Companion Specifications released by the OPC Foundation.
 Needs registration for download.
-- [OPC Foundation Git Repo of NodeSets](https://github.com/OPCFoundation/UA-Nodeset) - easy way to get the nodeset files without registration
+- [OPC Foundation Git repository of NodeSets](https://github.com/OPCFoundation/UA-Nodeset) - easy way to get the nodeset files without registration
-- [OPC UA Online Reference](https://reference.opcfoundation.org/v104/) - Online versions of OPC UA specifications and information models.
-Harder to read than the pdf versions due to each chapter being a separate site.
+- [OPC UA Online Reference](https://reference.opcfoundation.org/) - Online versions of OPC UA specifications and information models.
+Harder to read than the PDF versions due to each chapter being a separate site.
 Search function over all parts of the standard and the information models.

 ## Resources